avi9984/product-crud/readme.md

-Here’s a simple `README.md` for a Product CRUD operation using your provided `Product` model schema.

----

 # Product CRUD API

 This is a basic Product CRUD (Create, Read, Update, Delete) API built using Node.js, Express, and MongoDB (Mongoose).
 The API allows users to perform operations such as creating a new product, retrieving product details, updating product information, and deleting products.